 • FDA recommends that infants under 6 months of age be kept out of the sun, and avoid exposure to the sun in the hours between 10 AM – 2 PM when Ultraviolet (UV) rays are most intense.

-• Best protection is to keep baby in the shade; if there is no natural shade, use an umbrella or a canopy.
+• Best protection is to keep the baby in the shade; if there is no natural shade, use an umbrella or a canopy.

-• The AAP (American Academy of Pediatrics) suggests dressing infants in light weight long pants, long-sleeved shirts, & wide-brimmed hats that shade the whole body.
+• The AAP (American Academy of Pediatrics) suggests dressing infants in lightweight long pants, long-sleeved shirts, & wide-brimmed hats that shade the whole body.

 • In the heat, babies are at a greater risk of dehydration.
 Make sure they are adequately hydrated by offering their usual feeding of breast milk or formula.
 Use a cooler to store liquids.

-• Warning signs of sunburn or dehydration include fussiness, redness and excessive crying.
+• Warning signs of sunburn or dehydration include fussiness, redness, and excessive crying.

-• If your baby is sunburned, get out of the sun right away & apply cold compresses to affected area(s).
+• If your baby is sunburned, get out of the sun right away & apply cold compresses to the affected area(s).